 - Finely slice the white part of the spring onions and set aside.
 Coarsely slice the green part of the onions on the diagonal until you have a cupful, then set aside for a garnish.

-- Melt the butter in a pan over a low heat and add the mustard and cumin seeds.
+- Melt the butter in a pan over low heat and add the mustard and cumin seeds.

 - Once the seeds start to pop, add the ginger, the white parts of the onions and the garlic.
 Increase the heat to medium and cook for about five minutes to soften the onions.

 - When onions have softened, but not coloured, add the turmeric, salt and chilli.
 Cook for a further two minutes, then add the chopped tomatoes and lemon juice.
-Stir well and cook for another two minutes to allow tomato to soften.
+Stir well and cook for another two minutes to allow the tomato to soften.

 - Stir in the cooked rice and heat through.
 Add the flaked fish and continue to stir, but gently enough to avoid breaking up the fish.
 When the rice and fish are hot, remove from the heat and add the fresh coriander.
 Mix well, but gently.